CLASSES

 Course Attributes: Humanities Requirement

-PST 4176 - Environmental Ethics
+PHIL 4176 - Environmental Ethics

 Conceptual and normative foundations of environmental attitudes and values.
 Impacts of traditional and modern beliefs that shape human attitudes toward nature on creating a more compatible relationship between humans and their environment.